cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpdeletesystem.md

 # gpdeletesystem

-Deletes a Greenplum Database system that was initialized using `gpinitsystem`.
+Deletes a Cloudberry Database system that was initialized using `gpinitsystem`.

 ## Synopsis